Frityet/ffi-to-lls/README.md

 - `-o <output file>`: The output file to write the LLS meta file to.
 If not specified, the output will be written to stdout.
 - `--remove-prefix <prefix>`: Remove the specified prefix from the function names in the output.
 This is useful when the FFI declarations are prefixed with a common string, such as `lua_` or `lj_`.
 - `--no-auxiliary-types`: Do not generate auxiliary types such as `c.pointer<T>`.
 This is useful when the generated file is used with another file that already defines these types.
+- `--module-name <name>`: The name of the module to be usede in generation

 ## Example